tools

 - Superhuman: Email client and to-do list.
 At $30/month Superhuman is pricy and I don’t even use the AI features, but I like having a modern, snappy, dedicated email client with keyboard shortcuts.
 I send myself emails as to-do items because I’m too forgetful for two separate apps.

 - Monologue: Voice to text anywhere your cursor is.
 Even though I can type ~140wpm, it requires a lot more focus than speaking and is less fluid.
-I’m slowly starting to talk more and type less.
-Monologue is the first app for this that I found and it works well enough for me at $10/month, I haven’t tried others.
+I’m slowly starting to talk more and type less, although some days more than others.
+Monologue is the first app for this that I found and it works well enough for me at $10/month, I’ve heard good things about superwhisper too but never had a reason to try it out.

 General Productivity